melmanm/melmanm.github.io/_posts/2023-03-04-article7-auth0-destkop-application-authentication-with-system-browser.md

 cover-img: /assets/img/article7/cover.jpg
 ---

 In [previous article](https://melmanm.github.io/misc/2023/02/13/article6-oauth20-authorization-in-desktop-applicaions.html) I described general ideas on how to integrate OAuth 2.0 authorization and authentication with desktop applications.
-In this article I will describe how to implement authentication in .NET desktop application with Auth0, using default system browser to perform user's login and logout.
+In this article I will describe how to implement authentication in .NET desktop application with Auth0, using default system browser to perform user's login and logout actions.

 - [Auth0 nuget packages](#auth0-nuget-packages)